kintone-workshops/ai-kintone-gallery/docs/Workshop_Steps.md

       // Start the spinner.
       var spinner = new Spinner(opts).spin();
       spinnerTarget.appendChild(spinner.el);
-      // We need to call our API POST function with request's body... 🧐 generateImages(postBody).then(async (result) => {
+      // We need to call our API POST function with the request's body... 🧐 generateImages(postBody).then(async (result) => {
         const unixTimestamp = result.created;
         const date = new Date(unixTimestamp * 1000); // multiply by 1000 to convert to milliseconds